Eat a Slice of Papaya Every Day for These Benefits

 It contains sugars that are easily absorbed, supplying your body with a good source of energy soon after you consume it.

-In addition to that, papaya is very low in calories and contains a large amount of vitamins, minerals, and enzymes that are involved with important health functions.
+In addition to that, papaya is very low in calories and contains a large number of vitamins, minerals, and enzymes that are involved with important health functions.

 The best news of all is that you get these benefits after eating just one slice of papaya every day.